kuku929/math_puzzle_rl/README.md

 If you have not played the 15-puzzle, you can try it [here][https://15puzzle.netlify.app/]

 the generalization to the 15-puzzle is an $N^2-1$ puzzle.
-The $N^2-1$-puzzle is a widely known puzzle.
+The $N^2-1$ puzzle is a widely known puzzle.
 It is also an excellent benchmark to test heuristic search algorithms like A*.

-The puzzle is challenging to train RL algorithms on owing to its huge state space, the 15-puzzle has $15!/2$ "solvable" states which is ~$6.5*10^11$.
+The puzzle is challenging to train RL algorithms on owing to its huge state space, the 15-puzzle has $15!/2$ "solvable" states which is $6.5\times10^11$.
 Thus, most algorithms focus on sub-optimal solutions which are fast to train.

 The $N^2-1$-puzzle is an NP-hard problem, thus optimal solutions in reasonable time are nearly impossible.